I2Djs/I2Djs/README.md

 ---

 #### Create Layer
 Below specified methods are to create the respective Canvas/SVG/WebGl layers.
+Layer renders corresponding Dom element - SVGlayer for SVG, Canvas for Canvas 2D , Webgllayer for WebGl.
 It accepts container ID as an input, gives renderer instance as an output.
 Multiple SVG/Canvas/WebGl layers can be defined.
-Each layer represents corresponding Dom element - SVG for SVGlayer, Canvas for Canvas/Webgl layer.

 | Canvas  | SVG |  WebGl |
 | ------------- | ------------- | ------------- |